inductiveautomation/ignition-sdk-examples/perspective-component/README.md

 # Perspective Component Module Example

-This is an example module which adds a component to the Perspective module.
-In an effort to minimize complexity, this example follows the bare minimum required to create and register a Perspective component for Ignition 8.0's new visualization module.
-As a result, this example does not follow _all_ best practices for modern web applications.
-For example, the javascript bundled via webpack is not minified and obfuscated.
-That said, we've chosen tools and structure that we've determined to be the best overall compromise in terms of convenience, maintainability and power.
+This is an example module which adds some custom components to the Perspective module.
+There are 3 different components in this example, each exercising different aspects of the Perspective component API, as well as demonstrating a few different ways of dealing with data and configuration of the components in the gateway designer.

+### Summary of Components

+#### 1. Image

+Most basic component, provides a reference for the 'bare minimum' required to create a component and register it in the appropriate registries such that it's available on the palette in the designer and in the client at runtime.

+#### 2. TagCounter

+Demonstrates a component that provides a custom Java/Swing based configuration UI when the component is selected in the designer.
+In addition, utilizes the gateway's `RouteGroup` api to create a web endpoint from which the component can fetch data outside of the Perspective property tree system.

+#### 3. Messenger Component

+Somewhat silly example demonstrates the use of a Mobx based state class (component model/store) to contain state outside of the PropertyTree system, as well as demonstrates the use of the Store/Model Message Delegate API, which is a way to send data between the gateway and browser via perspective's 'real time' websocket communication channel.

-Additionally, this example is only one of countless ways a savvy developer can build a module targeting Perspective.
+These examples are only a few of the countless ways a savvy developer can build a module targeting Perspective.
 Ultimately it's up to implementors to choose the tools they prefer.